javascriptconferences/javascriptconferences.github.io/README.md

 [travis]: https://travis-ci.org/javascriptconferences/javascriptconferences.github.io

-[JavaScriptConferences.org][r] is a simple list of Ruby conferences, published collaboratively with the Ruby community.
+[JavaScriptConferences.org][r] is a simple list of JavaScript conferences, published collaboratively with the JavaScript community.

 [r]: https://javascriptconferences.org/

 ## Eligible Conferences

-Focus is a goal of this project and as a result, only conferences that are specifically for Ruby are listed.
-That means that if a conference covers Ruby, but is not specifically for Rubyists, then it is left out.
+Focus is a goal of this project and as a result, only conferences that are specifically for JavaScript are listed.
+That means that if a conference covers JavaScript, but is not specifically for the JavaScript developer community, then it is left out.

-A good rule of thumb for whether a conference should be included is if its name includes either Ruby or Rails and how it describes itself.
-A conference that describes itself as a "Conference on Web Development" might be an awesome event, but it's probably not a Ruby conference.
+A good rule of thumb for whether a conference should be included is if its name includes either JavaScript, TypeScript or Node.js and how it describes itself.
+A conference that describes itself as a "Conference on Web Development" might be an awesome event, but it might not be a purely JavaScript conference (ask questions if you're not sure!).

 ## Contributing